 - A manager from each operating business group

-- Identify and map your systems and assets.
-Document every device on the network, including computers, tablets, routers, printers, servers, and phones, as well as how they are used and how they interconnect.
 Catalog the software-as-a-service, platform-as-a-service, and infrastructure-as-a-service used by every department.
 Specify which departments and vendors have access to which services.
 Include types of data and categorize sensitive data separately.
-Note how information travels through the network and what components it touches along its journey.
+Note how information travels through the network and among stakeholders, and what components it touches along its journey.

 Identify Vulnerabilities and Potential Threats

 Your risk management team must identify threats and vulnerabilities from all parts of your organization.
 Software-based vulnerability scanners can make it easier to locate vulnerable equipment, but your team’s expertise is necessary to determine flawed security policies, physical vulnerabilities, and other cyber threats hidden under your network and systems.

 For example, does your business use digitally connected “internet of things” (IoT) devices?
 How susceptible are employees to phishing emails that could allow malware on your system?
 Other potential threats include: